-At Council's request staff has researched its own practice with regard to penalties for after the fact approval of both illegal alterations and demolition in the historic district and presents that discussion in a separate memorandum.
+At Council's request staff has researched its own practice with regard to penalties for after the fact approval of both illegal alterations and demolition in the historic district and presented that discussion in a separate memorandum to Council on May 26 (Attachment IV).
 The memo also includes suggestions for amending the zoning ordinance to set out a clear set of rules for consistent fines in the future.
-If Council wishes to proceed with the options presented in the separate memo, staff will prepare the appropriate zoning text changes if that is Council's desire as to historic district remedies.
+Council directed staff to proceed with the options presented in that separate memo, and as a result, staff will confer with the two BARs and the public and then will prepare for Council consideration in the fall the appropriate zoning text changes as to historic district remedies.

-STAFF RECOMMENDATION:

-Given the property owner's refusal to restore his historic building and correct his illegal action, Council has no choice but to compel the removal of the paint by legal action or to assess a corrective penalty.
+STAFF RECOMMENDATION: Given the property owner's refusal to restore his historic building and correct his illegal action, Council has no choice but to compel the removal of the paint by legal action or to assess a corrective penalty.
 With regard to a court action, the applicant will have the burden of showing that the paint cannot be successfully removed, and the City will present its arguments about the deficiency of the types of tests conducted by the applicant and the property owner's refusal to allow alternative testing by City selected contractors.